-The tree legally belongs to the neighbour so you cannot demand that it is removed as it is up to the homeowner, and there is no legal obligation for the homeowner to have the tree pruned or removed.
+The tree legally belongs to the neighbour so it is up to the homeowner to care for the tree, and there is no legal obligation for the homeowner to have the tree pruned or removed.
 However here are some steps/ suggestions to solve the issue:

 Before speaking to your neighbour it is sometimes best to work out what type of pruning will solve the problem.
 Pruning rather than removal is often more favourable to a neighbour.
 The type of pruning depend on the tree's shape, health and species but there are a few options such as crown clean, crown lift, crown reduction or crown thin.